 - 91% of consumers check their email at least once a day.

 - 64% of decision makers read their emails via mobile.

 - Over 70% of mobile purchasing decisions are influenced by email.

-This clearly suggests that email marketing is not only alive, but more relevant than ever before.
+This clearly suggests that email marketing is not only alive, but more relevant than ever before especially with the use of a lead magnet.
 Facebook, on the other hand, is the world’s largest social network.
 For many users around the world, it is more important than emails.

 Every month there are